MicroFocus/ng-gulp/README.md

 ### Unit tests
 Execute a single run of the unit test suite by running `gulp test` using PhantomJS. `gulp test --chrome` will run the tests in PhantomJS and Chrome.
 Place unit tests under `src/` with the suffix `test.ts` to include tests in the suite.

+`--chrome --edge --firefox --ie` are all supported commandline options.

+In order to keep the browser open for debugging, use the `--debug-tests` commandline option.

 To enable running tests on file changes, set the `.autoWatch` option to true. *NOTE: this causes memory issues with webpack and may slow down the response time of gulp and the auto reload feature.*